stormasm/spanish/verbs/teachme/dar.md

 ---

 - Did you give them to him?
-- Could you give me a little bit of parsley, please?
+- Could you give me a little bit of chicken, please?
 - We felt really sorry.
 - Don't give him the key.
 - Can you give me the time?